ozagrivyi/exchangeService/README.md

 			&nbsp;&nbsp;&nbsp;**"to"**: "USD",<br/>
 			&nbsp;&nbsp;&nbsp;**"rate"**: 0.06<br/>
 		}<br/>
-		This means that data regarding exchange pair is saved successfully;<br/>
 		It will return http status code 400 and an error message in the case of any error;<br/>
 		It will return http status code 401 in the case of unauthorized access;<br/>
 	c.
 GET: localhost:8080/api/commissions - to get available commissions;<br/>